newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Optional field best practices

-Other fields in a Quick start are optional but it's recommended you consider the following to offer the best possible Quick start experience for users.
+Other fields in a quickstart are optional but it's recommended you consider the following to offer the best possible quickstart experience for users.

 #### Title

-> an option field used when the Quick start is referenced.
+> an option field used when the quickstart is referenced.

 - `Optional`